 Slaves and lower class women could leave the house much more freely, so they were often tan.

 Otherwise, females were stuck at home, meaning that they came in little contact with the sun.
-Naturally, this led to pale skin, but it also caused a sallow, unhealthy appearance as well.
+Naturally, this led to pale skin, but it also caused a sallow, unhealthy appearance, as well.

-There are countless ancient texts advising women to don powdery white makeup, which was largely lead-based, on their skin to maintain a pale complexion while covering any blemishes.
+There are countless ancient texts advising women to don powdery, white makeup, which was largely lead-based, on their skin to maintain a pale complexion while covering any blemishes.

 In the ancient world, as a matter of fact, lead was one of the most widely-used substances in makeup.
-Known today to cause severe developmental delays, infertility and dementia, it was used in a paste form, much like today’s foundation, to whiten the complexion and make a woman look more youthful.
+Known today to cause severe developmental delays, infertility, and dementia, it was used in a paste form, much like today’s foundation, to whiten the complexion and make a woman look more youthful.

-They often used blush and lipstick made of natural sources like beets and berries to add a flush of color to their faces.
+Women often used blush and lipstick made of natural sources like beets and berries to add a flush of color to their faces.